credativ/plutono/docs/sources/administration/provisioning.md

 Each config file can contain the following top-level fields:

 - `notifiers`, a list of alert notifications that will be added or updated during start up.
-If the notification channel already exists, Grafana will update it to match the configuration file.
+If the notification channel already exists, Plutono will update it to match the configuration file.
 - `delete_notifiers`, a list of alert notifications to be deleted before inserting/updating those in the `notifiers` list.

 Provisioning looks up alert notifications by uid, and will update any existing notification with the provided uid.